Uniformly consistent proportion estimation for composite hypotheses via integral equations: "the case of Gamma random

 \end{lemma}

-Note that (\ref{eq4d}) is \textquotedblleft almost\textquotedblright\ the inverse of the Fourier transform of $\phi$.
-We caution that (\ref{eqA1}) does necessarily not hold when $\phi$ is only continuous.
-This can be seen from the examples in Chapter VIII of \cite{Zygmund1959}.
-Further, (\ref{eqA4}) gives the speed of convergence of $\mathcal{D}_{\phi }\left( t,\mu;a,b\right) $, and helps determine the speed of the convergence of the Oracle $\Lambda_{m}\left( \boldsymbol{\mu}\right) $ associated with the estimators to be constructed below.
+\autoref{ThmDirichletInterval} gives the relationship between the Fourier transform of $\phi$ and how to invert its Fourier transform, and will be used to derive \autoref{ThmExtA} below.
+Note that (\ref{eq4d}) is almost the inverse of the Fourier transform of $\phi$.
+We caution that (\ref{eqA1}) does not necessarily hold when $\phi$ is only continuous, as can be seen from the examples in Chapter VIII of \cite{Zygmund1959}.
+Note also that (\ref{eqA4}) gives the speed of convergence of $\mathcal{D} _{\phi}\left( t,\mu;a,b\right) $ and helps determine the speed of convergence of the estimators to be constructed below: